Last updated December 26th, 2021

 3pm Kempton, Boxing Day, Dec 26 2021; Live on ITV; click best odds bold; Place: 1/5 odds 1,2,3.

-Favourites in betting odds boast good Kempton King George Chase record
+Favourites in King George odds boast good betting record

 The first running took place in 1937, inaugurated to celebrate King George VI’s ascension to the throne, it has been a significant source of excitement for racing and betting enthusiasts since.